SypherEngine/SypherEngine/README.md

 <p align="center"><code>SypherEngine</code> is a simple game engine, made using pure Java, designed to be lightweight, fast and easy to use.</p>

+<h3 align="center"><strong>Disclaimer</strong></h3>

+> SypherEngine is currently in an alpha stage and is subject to many changes.
+While it does have basic features, there are many bugs still untracked and the documentation is currently a work in progress...
+If you wish to help, all help is appreciated!

 <h1 align="center">🔨 Features 🔨</h1>

 - Rendering Framework